awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_mch.md

 ## Troubleshooting<a name="getting_started_mch_troubleshooting"></a>

-For troubleshooting information, see [Troubleshooting Getting Started](gsg-troubleshooting.md)\.
+For troubleshooting information, see [Troubleshooting getting started](gsg-troubleshooting.md)\.